DevOps for IT Girls - Deploying Like a Queen

 ✅ Eliminates the “but it works on my machine!” excuse

-Now, wherever your app goes, it’s ready to glow ✨.
+Wherever your app goes now, it’s ready to glow ✨.

-Okay, now your app is inside its cute little Docker container—but where do you run it?
+Your app is tucked into its cute little Docker container.
+Lovely.
+But where does it actually run?
 You need a server.

-This is where Terraform comes in.
-If Docker is your travel bag, Terraform is your perfectly organized vanity shelf, making sure everything is set up just the way you like it.
+Enter Terraform.
+If Docker was your travel bag, then Terraform is your perfectly organized vanity shelf, set up exactly the way you like it.

-Instead of setting up a new server manually every time, Terraform does it for you—perfectly, every time.
+No more building a server by hand every single time.
+Terraform does it for you, perfectly, every time.

-Great, you’ve got a server—but it’s completely empty.
-No software, no setup, nothing.
-It’s like getting a brand-new vanity table with no products on it.
+So you’ve got a server.
+Except it’s completely empty.
+No software, no setup, nothing on it at all.
+Imagine a brand-new vanity table with not a single product on it.

 ✅ Installs all the software it needs (Docker, libraries, tools)